timeplus-io/proton/examples/coinbase/README.md

 ## Query you crypto price data with SQL

-now you can run following query to get the OHLC of the crypto data
+now you can run following query to get the OHLC of the crypto data:

 ```sql
 SELECT